Nina Bratchikova

-Nina Bratchikova (Нина Олеговна Братчикова; born 28 June 1985) is a Russian active professional tennis player.
+Nina Bratchikova (Нина Олеговна Братчикова; born 28 June 1985) is a Russian former professional tennis player.

-Bratchikova won nine singles and 35 doubles titles on the ITF Women's Circuit.
+Bratchikova won one doubles title on the WTA Challenger Tour, and in addition nine singles and 35 doubles titles on the ITF Women's Circuit.
 On 10 December 2012, she reached her best singles ranking of world No. 79.
 On 10 September 2012, she peaked at No. 63 in the doubles rankings.

 Tennis career

 2010

 In 2010, Bratchikova entered the ITF tournament in Moscow, where she won the doubles event partnering French Irena Pavlovic against Ukrainian sisters Lyudmyla Kichenok & Nadiia Kichenok.

 She also won the ITF singles event in Johannesburg, beating Tamarine Tanasugarn in the final.

 2012

 In January, Bratchikova qualified and made it to the third round of the Australian Open main draw in which she beat Flavia Pennetta in the first round, Alberta Brianti in the second and lost to Iveta Benešová.
 She made her top-100 debut (No. 92) the following week.

 In May, she reached to the third round of French Open, beating Monica Niculescu, Clair Feuerstein and losing against Petra Kvitova in three sets.

 In November, she won the doubles title at the WTA Challenger Royal Indian Open, together with Georgian Oksana Kalashnikova.